Privacy Policy

 8.4 Requests involving Customer Content (claimants/patients)

-If your personal information appears in a law firm’s case file within Lexyno, the law firm controls that data.
+If your personal information appears in a law firm's case file within Lexyno, the law firm controls that data.
 Submit requests to that law firm first.
-Lexyno will support lawful requests consistent with our contractual role as a processor/service provider.
+Lexyno will support lawful requests consistent with our contractual role as a processor/service provider and, where applicable, as a business associate under the BAA.

 9) Security